Moose are the largest of the deer family and are one of the largest mammals in North America. They have the largest antlers of all deer species.

 Many features distinguish female moose from male ones.
 For instance, female moose weigh between 800 and 1,300 pounds, and males weigh between 1,200 and 1,600 pounds.
 Female moose have relatively longer, thicker dark brown fur.
 The hair is hollow enough to keep the female species warm in winter.

 Antlers are bony structures that grow on a male moose’s skull.
-It is one of the primary features that distinguish male moose from female ones.
-Generally, female moose do not have antlers, but they can develop and grow these structures due to abnormal hormones production.
+It is one of the primary features distinguishing male moose from female ones.
+Generally, female moose do not have antlers, but they can develop and grow these structures due to abnormal hormone production.

 There are four subspecies of moose recognized in North America.
 These include eastern moose of the northeastern United States and eastern Canada, northwestern moose in central Canada, northern Michigan, Minnesota, and Dakota.

 The Shiras Moose are found in Colorado, Idaho, Wyoming, Washington, Montana, Utah, and Oregon.
 However, their smallest subspecies are also found in North America.
 The fourth subspecies is Alaska moose found in western Yukon.